fastapi/fastapi/docs/en/docs/tutorial/testing.md

 {!../../../docs_src/app_testing/test_main_b.py!}
 ```

-Whenever you need the client to pass information in the request and you don't know how to, you can search (Google) how to do it in `requests`.
+Whenever you need the client to pass information in the request, and you don't know how to, you can search (Google) how to do it in `requests`.

 Then you just do the same in your tests.